-Here Jesus gave the social law of the kingdom, warning against judging others, exhorting to prayer, and summed it all up with the Golden Rule.
+Here Jesus gave the social law of the kingdom, a warning against judging others, and an exhortation to prayer.
+He summed it all up with the Golden Rule.

 I. THE TWO WAYS

 "Enter ye in at the strait gate . . . ye that work iniquity" (Matthew 7:13-23).